RedZunder/ros2_project/README.md

 # ros2_project
-Interface for controlling a robot with camera driver
+This project consists in developing a CLI interface for basic control of a robot using a camera driver.